javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 How to insert one more similar message?

-We could do a message-generating function and put the code there.
-But the alternative way would be to *clone* the existing `div` and modify the text inside it.
+We could do a function and put the code there.
+But the alternative way would be to *clone* the existing `div` and modify the text inside it (if needed).

 Sometimes when we have a big element, that may be faster and simpler.

-The call `elem.cloneNode(true)` creates a "deep" clone of the element -- with all attributes and subelements.
-If we call it with `false`, then there would be no child elements.
+- The call `elem.cloneNode(true)` creates a "deep" clone of the element -- with all attributes and subelements.
+If we call `elem.clonseNode(false)`, then the clone is made without child elements.

 An example of copying the message: